SouravCodery/SouravCodery/README.md

 - 👋 Hi, I’m Sourav Choudhary (@SouravCodery).
 I'm a Pre-Final Year Student of Engineering Majoring in Computer Science.
-- 👀 I’m interested in MERN Stack Development.
+- 👀 I’m a MERN Stack Developer.
 - 📫 I'm available on various Social Networking Sites with the handle @SouravCodery.
 You may google "SouravCodery" to reach out to my profiles!

 <!---